Background pattern

 Due to the mechanism of action of macrogol, it is recommended to drink liquids during treatment with this medication.

-Use with caution in patients with altered nausea reflex, patients prone to regurgitation or aspiration, and patients with swallowing problems.
+Use with caution in patients with altered nausea reflex, patients prone to regurgitation or aspiration, and in patients with swallowing problems.
 In these cases, consult your doctor.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Femlax may delay the absorption of other medications, making them less effective or ineffective, especially those with a narrow therapeutic index (e.g., antiepileptics, digoxin, and immunosuppressants).

-Pregnancy, Breastfeeding, and Fertility
+Pregnancy, breastfeeding, and fertility

 Pregnancy